Superalgos/Superalgos/Bitcoin-Factory/README.md

 2. User Profile -> User Apps -> Server Apps
 3. User Profile -> User Apps -> Server Apps -> Task Server App

+For this node, you need to assing the following name and the following config:

 Node Name: "Task-Server-App-1"

 Node Config: